tri-cods/install/sections/atom.md

 # Atom
 A text editor is a simple notepad type application.
-For the DSRI, we will be using the [Atom](https://atom.io/) text editor, is free and open source, and is consistent across OSX, Windows, and Linux systems.
+For the DSRI, we will be using the [Atom](https://atom.io/) text editor, is free and open source, and is consistent across OSX, Windows, and Linux systems. [for Atom's full documentation go here](https://flight-manual.atom.io/getting-started/sections/installing-atom/#platform-windows)

 ## Install
 Download Atom at https://atom.io/ by clicking on: